About USC Gould

 - Alternative Dispute Resolution Clause Drafting

-- Business Planning (formerly called Business Planning I: Structuring and Financing the New Enterprise (LAW-627)
+- Business Planning: Structuring and Financing the New Enterprise (LAW-627)

-- Deal Strategies In Business And Entertainment Law Deal Strategy, Structure and Negotiation (formerly called Business Planning II: Structure, Strategy and Negotiation)
+- Deal Strategies In Business And Entertainment Law Deal Strategy, Structure and Negotiation (formerly called Deal Strategy, Structure and Negotiation (LAW-673)

 Specialized Electives: Transactional Skills (Real Estate)